Kotlin/kotlinx.serialization/README.md

 * Supports Kotlin classes marked as `@Serializable` and standard collections.
 * Supports JSON, CBOR, and Protobuf formats out-of-the-box.
 * The same code works on Kotlin/JVM and Kotlin/JS.
+Kotlin/Native support is limited, see below in section [installing](#setup).

 ## Runtime overview